interactive-cookbook/recipe-generation/README.md

 * separating the AMR graphs into sub-graphs in order to get one AMR per action in the corresponding action graph for the recipe
 * extracting approximated gold instructions for the split action-level amr graphs
 * creating multi-sentence amr files from the amr 3.0 corpus, such thath each file contains all amrs from one document
+* generating a recipe text based on an action graph and the amr graphs corresponding to each action node

 ## Requirements
 The [networkX library](https://networkx.org/documentation/stable/index.html):